-Our cash used in operations was \$2,783 for the six months ended June 30, 2013, and cash used in investing activities was \$171 for the six months ended June 30, 2013.
-There were no cash related financing activities for the six months ended June 30, 2013.
-As of June 30, 2013, our cash balance was \$4,208.
+Our cash used in operations was \$4,028 for the nine months ended September 30, 2013, cash used in investing activities was \$185 for the nine months ended September 30, 2013, and cash provided by financing activities was \$74 for the nine months ended September 30, 2013.
+As of September 30, 2013, our cash balance was \$3,023.

-On July 2, 2012, we entered into a private placement transaction (the "July 2012 Private Placement") pursuant to which we issued \$12,000 in principal amount of Senior Convertible Notes that were due on September 1, 2013 and warrants to the purchasers of such notes giving such purchasers the right to purchase up to an aggregate of 18,750,000 shares of our common stock at an exercise price of \$0.384 per share.
-At June 30, 2013, the outstanding principal under the Senior Convertible Notes was \$1,000.
-As of July 18, 2013, the notes under the July 2012 Private Placement were paid off in full through issuance of common stock (see note 15).
+On July 2, 2012, we completed the July 2012 Private Placement pursuant to which we issued \$12,000 in principal amount of senior convertible notes that were due on September 1, 2013 and warrants to the purchasers of such notes giving such purchasers the right to purchase up to an aggregate of 18,750,000 shares of our common stock at an exercise price of \$0.384 per share.
+As of July 17, 2013, the notes issued in the July 2012 Private Placement were paid off in full through the issuance of common stock (see note 7 in the accompanying footnotes to the financial statements).

-We anticipate that our current capital resources, together with income from operations, will be sufficient to fund our operations through the end of the first quarter of 2014.
+We anticipate that our current capital resources, when considering expected losses from operations, will be sufficient to fund our operations through the end of the first quarter of 2014.
 We have a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
 Furthermore, Visser's ability to produce our products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of our control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
 Such factors will likely require that we raise additional funds to support our operations beyond the first quarter of 2014.
 There is no assurance that we will be able to raise such additional funds on acceptable terms, if at all.
 If we raise additional funds by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, we may be required to alter or reduce the scope of our operations or to cease operations entirely.
-As a result of these and other factors, our independent registered public accounting firm has indicated, in their audit opinion on our 2012 consolidated financial statements, that there is substantial doubt about our ability to continue as a going concern.
+Uncertainty as to the outcome of these factors raises substantial doubt about our ability to continue as a going concern.